Distinguishing Deer, Roe or Red?

 Unlike the great antlers of the red stag, the roe buck’s antlers are short, about 30cm long at best.
 While they are growing they have a furry covering called a velvet, as shown in the photo above.
 They grow vertically from the head and usually have three prongs at the end.

-Just like foxes deer are increasingly becoming urbanised.
+Just like foxes, these animals are increasingly becoming urbanised.
 Urban roe deer are a feature of Glasgow where they like to live in the cemeteries.
 Notably they have been seen on and off in the famous Glasgow Necropolis.
 They are dicing with death there.
 In 2006 after their presence in the Necropolis was televised; their raised profile meant they were shot by some kids with air rifles.
 If they do return to Glasgow Necropolis more caution is required.

 Red deer herds live mainly on open moorland, though this is adapted behaviour.
 In the past they lived in the forests, and those that still have woodland at their disposal tend to be healthier and bigger than their moorland friends.
 The hinds and the stags live in separate herds most of the year, but the stags will start living closer to the hinds in autumn, the rutting season, when they bellow and roar, and start sizing up other males for competition.